 - Distinction between Goods & Services no longer required

-Indirect tax laws in India have been heavily revamped with the onset of GST.
+- Indirect tax laws in India have been heavily revamped with the onset of GST.
 Therefore it is important for you to understand if you come under the purview of GST.
-If you are involved in any business except agriculture and your annual turnover is above the prescribed exemption threshold, then you are a taxable person under GST law.
+If you are involved in any business except agriculture and your aggregate turnover is above Rs.
+20 lakh in a financial year, then you are a taxable person under GST law.

 Under GST, every registered taxable person is assigned a unique identification number for every state he is registered in.
 This number is known as GSTIN which is a state-wise PAN-based 15 digit number.